unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ### 2016: Year in Review
 ------------------------

 Below is an image of the top countries for U.S. export and imports in 2016.
-We have graphs for the top countries for both U.S. exports and imports.
-The table on the right provides monetary values for exports, imports, and the trade balance (export minus import) between the U.S. and each respective country, continent, or organization.
+The table to the right of the below graphs provides monetary values for exports, imports, and the trade balance (export minus import) between the U.S. and each respective country, continent, or organization.
 The table is sorted by trade balance, with the highest negative trade balances showing at the top.
-You may sort the table by clicking on the column headers.
+You may sort the table as you wish by accessing the Chart Lab portal (button below) and clicking on the column headers.

 In 2016, the locations with which the United States had the highest negative and positive trade balances with was China and Hong Kong at **- $319 billion** and **$25.1 billion**, respectively.